Screamers (1995 film): Plot

 The group heads to the N.E.B. command center but finds it abandoned.
 Locating the mainframe computer, Hendricksson learns that the N.E.B. truce offer was just as false as the Alliance message from Earth.
 Hendricksson sees a "type 1" downloading information from the mainframe.
 He attempts to query the mainframe for "type 2" but approaching "Davids" force them to retreat.
 Back at the N.E.B. bunker, the knowledge of Screamers creating new versions that are indistinguishable from humans make everyone paranoid.
 Becker becomes convinced that Ross is a screamer and kills him, only to discover that he was human.

 The four survivors retreat to the Alliance base, only to find that it has been taken over by "Davids".
-As dozens of "Davids" pour out of the bunker's entrance, Hendricksson wipe them out with a micro-nuclear missile.
+As dozens of "Davids" pour out of the bunker's entrance, Hendricksson wipes them out with a micro-nuclear missile.
 Jefferson rushes to help Becker, who was apparently injured in the blast.
 However, Becker revealed himself to be a "type 2" and kills Jefferson.
 After Hendricksson destroys Becker, only he and Jessica remain.
 Worrying that Jessica could be a screamer, Hendricksson cuts her hand and is relieved to see blood.

-The pair locate an emergency escape shuttle, but discover it only seats one.
-Hendricksson offers the spot for Jessica but a second "Jessica" arrives, revealing she is another even more human-like model of screamer.
+The pair locate an emergency escape shuttle, but discover that it only seats one.
+Hendricksson offers the spot for Jessica but a second "Jessica" arrives, revealing that she is another even more human-like model of screamer.
 Hendricksson resigns himself to death, but to his surprise, Jessica shields him, battles her lookalike, and is fatally wounded.
 The spacecraft's engines kick on and destroy the second "Jessica".
 With her last breath, the original Jessica confesses her love for Hendricksson, who departs for Earth with the teddy bear carried by the first "David".

 As the screen fades to black, the bear slowly begins moving.

-Screamer Varieties

-The following screamer varieties appear in the movie: